-The Company operates internationally and is exposed to foreign exchange risks from various currencies, primarily the U.S. dollar, the Euro and the Polish Zloty.
+The Company operates internationally and is exposed to foreign exchange risks from various currencies, primarily the U.S. dollar and the Euro.

 Unanticipated changes in the Company's tax rates could affect its future results

 Since the Company operates in different countries and is subject to taxation in different jurisdictions, its future effective tax rates could be impacted by changes in such countries' tax laws or their interpretations.
 Both domestic and international tax laws are subject to change as a result of changes in fiscal policy, changes in legislation, evolution of regulation and court rulings.
 The application of these tax laws and related regulations is subject to legal and factual interpretation, judgment and uncertainty.